ISISComputingGroup/ibex_developers_manual/Deployment-on-an-Instrument-Control-PC.md

 - Visit each instrument on which code will be released and check for changes which have been made which are not summarised on the [IBEX wiki](https://github.com/ISISComputingGroup/IBEX/wiki#instrument-information).
 Do this by running `git status` in the EPICs directory and looking at the diff and comparing with those changes.
 - Make sure that the public share has the most recent version of `ibex_utils` from Git (i.e. do git pull).

+### Notes on network share access
+The install will need to access both `<public share>\ibex_utils` (where the install script is located) and `kits$` (where the ibex release and a genie python instance is kept).
+As we will be updating python, we cannot use the locally installed python for the deploy.

+On an instrument NDX computer the D: and O: drives will be mapped to the instrument archive and have sufficient access rights, however they can sometimes become disconnected and then things don't work.
+So before starting look in windows eplorer and if D: and/or O: are showing as Disconnedted click on them to reconnect.

+If you do not have either a D: or O: network drive, then you will need to specify network credentials to map the drive via the `net use` command.

 ### install IBEX for the first time
+- If an instrument, check D: network drive status as above
 - Run `<public share>\ibex_utils\installation_and_upgrade\instrument_install.bat` (if you are on a test machine you may have to enter the full DNS path rather than the shorthand)
     - It will look for the highest version number in the release folder as a source.
     - If you want to install a non-default release you need to set the `SUFFIX` variable in the batch file.
 For example with `x.y.z` being the current release and `hotfix` being the suffix, it will look for the folder `Releases/x.y.z-hotfix`